 Fitbit devices are known for their excellent battery life.
+This is part of the reason for their popularity.
 But what should you do if the wearable is not holding charge?
-There’ve been complaints in particular about Charge 4 battery drain.
+There’ve been complaints in particular about Charge 4 and Sense battery drain.
 This article is part of our series on how to fix common issues.

 First off you should make sure you’re charging your device properly.
 Have a read through our article that explains what to do if your Fitbit activity tracker or smartwatch is not charging.
 It provides a few solutions to try out such as:

 - making sure the USB port or outlet is not faulty and

 - making sure the tracker is connected securely to the charging cable.